 - Bookie Rating Criteria

 - Types of Bets

 When you look at the basic principle of sports betting, bookies may all look the same.
 Seems like a pretty straightforward process – you bet money on a team or a player.
 If they win, you win; if they lose – you lose.
-So, you better put your money at a sportsbook that offers the best odds and therefore the highest wins, right?
+So, you better put your money at a betting site that offers the best odds and therefore the highest wins, right?
 Well, sort of.
-In the 2010s, with all the technological advancements and online possibilities, there’s a lot more to finding a reliable bookie than choosing the one that offers the seemingly best winning potential.
+In the 2010s, with all the technological advancements and online possibilities, there’s a lot more to finding a reliable betting site than choosing the one that offers the seemingly best winning potential.
 When betting online, you need to consider: